 - Prebiotic foods: Prebiotics have been reported to improve inflammation and to alleviate psychological distress (Kim YK, 2018).
 These foods contain non-digestible fibers that promote the growth of beneficial gut microbiota such as Lactobacillus and Bifidobacterium, benefiting the microbial-gut-brain axis (Kim YK, 2018).
 Prebiotic foods include lentils, apple cider vinegar, dandelion greens, raw garlic, raw or very lightly cooked onion, leeks, raw asparagus, green bananas, green plantains, potatoes that have been cooked then cooled 24 hours (served cold or at room temperature, as is common in potato salad), apples and others.

 - Polyphenol-rich foods: Clove, berries, raw cocoa, green tea, olive oil and coffee all contain polyphenols, which are plant chemicals that are digested by gut bacteria.
 Polyphenols increase healthy bacteria in the gut and can improve neuro-inflammation, inflammation in the brain, commonly found with depression and anxiety (Matarazzo I, 2018).
 These foods have been reported to promote cognitive function (Filosa S, 2018).
 One of our favorite polyphenol-rich foods we recommend to patients is pomegranate juice.
-While we normally don’t recommend fruit juices due to sugar content, research on pomegranate has shown such a high concentration of polyphenols that it tends to favorably impact blood sugar, likely due to its beneficial effects on the gut (here’s a link to an article we did on pomegranate).
+While we normally don’t recommend fruit juices due to sugar content, research on pomegranate has shown such a high concentration of polyphenols that it tends to favorably impact blood sugar, likely due to its beneficial effects on the gut.

 - Tryptophan-rich foods: Tryptophan is an amino acid that is converted into the neurotransmitter serotonin.
 Serotonin regulates mood, anxiety, stress, aggression, feeding, cognition and sexual behavior (Olivier B, 2015).
 Low serotonin is thought to be associated with anxiety (Olivier B, 2015).
 By increasing tryptophan through diet, the gut is better nourished to make serotonin.
 Foods that are high in tryptophan include turkey, eggs and cheese.